raymond-1227/RobloxLauncher/README.md

 The application quits when you close the window, so i recommend you to minimize the application if you don't want it to show up on your desktop.

+## Installation

+[Click here](https://github.com/raymond-1227/roblox-web-launcher/releases/latest) to download the zip file which includes the app itself.

+Just execute the app and login to your Roblox account as usual.
+Have fun!

 ## Note

 This application has only been tested on my Mac, running macOS Big Sur 11.5.2 (Intel Variant), and it's completely safe.